-Autumn is prime apple season, so you may be headed out to your local pick-your-own apple orchard soon.
-In addition to the orchard, there's always a cool little farm stand with jams, apple donuts, and apple cider.
+Autumn may be pumpkin spice season, but it's also prime apple season, so you may be headed out to your local apple orchard soon for apple picking.
+In addition to the orchard, there's always a cool little farm stand with caramel apples, apple doughnuts, and apple cider.
 Or is it apple juice?
-Come to think of it, is there actually any difference when it comes to apple cider vs apple juice?
+Come to think of it, is there actually any difference between apple juice and apple cider?

 Apple juice conjures up images of daycare and juice boxes, while apple cider is something that adults mull with spices and spike with whiskey or brandy.
 In fact, there are a couple of differences, but to understand them, we have to start with a little bit of American history.